johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 ## Preparations

-This assumes that you have all the required software installed on the client you will be working on.
-And that you have all the necessary accounts on dependent services.
+This assumes that you have all the required software installed on the client you will be working on, and that you have all the necessary accounts on dependent services.

 > This blog post is only tested on Windows, but will hopefully work on any platform